rille111/Samples.MassTransitOnAzure.RequestReply/readme.md

 h2.
 Messages - Lifecycle

 * Messages are removed from the Queue when:
 	* The message is sent to a Consumer, and runs to Completion (Task.RanToCompletion).
+	* Until then - the message will be locked so that no other may consume it.
 * Messages are moved to the _skipped queue when
 	* When a receive endpoint gets a message but doesnt have any connected consumers
 	* When a receive endpoint gets a message type but doesnt have any connected consumers that can handle that type.
 (FooBarTwo gets sent, but we only have Consume<FooBar>)